-Before you move into your family or friend's house or let them move in with you, there are many things to think about to avoid difficult legal problems later.
+Before you move into your family or friend's house or let them move in with you, there are many things to think about to avoid difficult legal problems later

 We recommend that you speak to a lawyer and financial advisor before you make these changes.
 If you have any concerns about your situation, you can talk to us.

-Call 1300 366 611 and ask to speak to our Senior Assist team.
+Call 1300 366 611 and ask to be put through to Senior Assist.